Dechrissen/website/blog/pokemon-solus-rgb.md

 When it comes to the solutions that later games implemented to address those problems, I'm glad for those too.
 I like to think as each generation of Pokémon as its own thing, and when I'm playing a particular generation, my brain adjusts to the applicable set of constraints.
 It's a good thing, imo, as it allows for different approaches depending on the generation you're playing.
 But alas, there are people who regard Gen 1 as fundamentally flawed and therefore bad, and that's fine I suppose.
 To each their own.

-## The issues I've always had with Gen 1
+## The gripes I've always had with Gen 1

 All that being said, I did make a statement in my first paragraph regarding issues that _I've_ had with Gen 1.
 So what am I, a hypocrite?
 I thought I just said Gen 1 should be respected for what it is!

 Well, I'll be honest: I do think there are some problems that exist in Gen 1 that could be addressed to create a slightly-enhanced experience.
 But, _for the most part_, the solutions I propose aren't ones which really address any bugs in the game engine or flaws in the developers' design choices.
-There is one exception to this, but anyway, I should be more explicit, so here's a list of the **issues I believe are worth addressing**:
+There are some exceptions to this, but anyway, I should be more explicit, so here's a list of the **issues I believe are worth addressing**:

-1. All 151 Pokémon are not obtainable in one game, so trading with another cartridge is necessary.
+1. All 151 Pokémon are not obtainable in either version, so trading with another cartridge is necessary.
-    - Certain Pokémon are only obtainable via in-game trades, which means they will suffer from boosted EXP / lack of obedience based on level (imo, both of those things are negatives).
+    - Certain Pokémon are only obtainable via in-game trades, which means they will suffer from boosted EXP / lack of obedience based on level (imo, both of these things are negatives).
-2. Certain Pokémon only evolve via trading (Machoke, Graveler, Haunter, Kadabra), which cannot be achieved with only one cartridge.
+2. Certain Pokémon only evolve via trading (Machoke, Graveler, Haunter, Kadabra) -- thiss cannot be achieved with only one cartridge.
-3. HM are frequently used, which leads to either the necessity for an HM slave, or the sacrificing of some of your party Pokémon's move slots.
+3. HMs are frequently used, which leads to either the necessity of an HM slave, or the sacrificing of some of your party Pokémon's move slots.
 In either case, your party's full potential is reduced.

 Whenever I was doing a Gen 1 playthrough, these are things which consistently made me long for a _slightly_ different reality.
 I wanted to be able to get any Pokémon for my party, first of all.
 I didn't want to choose the version I played based on Pokémon availability.
 I also wanted to be able to use any of the four trade evolutions without needing to actually trade a friend (or even just another cartridge that I owned) via Link Cable.
 And I wanted the option to use the in-game-trade-exclusive Pokémon without being afflicted with the boosted EXP / disobedience curse.